OperationSpark/Playing-With-Objects/README.md

 2 - Set a Person
 -------------------
 Fill out the `setPerson` function.
+After we turn the inputs into a `person` object we now need to turn that into a string and put it on the page.

 To add a line of HTML from the Javascript you can use the following code:
 ```js